-- 2.2 System C1 is a time-differential phase-shift keyed system (TD-PSK) according to the principles described in [3, 4], in which two information bits are phase multiplexed on each of twenty tones.
-All tones are keyed isochronously at a rate of 75 bauds, thus providing an aggregate data capacity of 3000 bits/s.
+- 2.1 System B1 is a frequency-shift system with a channel spacing of 170 Hz [Lyons, 1960].
+The modulation rate of each channel is 75 bauds and the frequency-shift is 85 Hz. - 2.2 System C1 is a time-differential phase-shift keyed system (TD-PSK) according to the principles described in [Doeltz et al., 1957; Mosier and Clabaugh, 1955], in which two information bits are phase multiplexed on each of twenty tones.
+All tones are keyed isochronously at a rate of 75 bauds, thus providing an aggregate data capacity of 3000 bit/s.
 Each receiving channel comprises two gated, very high-Q, mechanical resonators.
 These are connected alternately to the signal path during successive element periods, so that the incoming signal is integrated during one period and stored for reference use during the next.
 Phase comparison between the oscillations in the two resonators near the end of each element period effectively demodulates the signal.
 Each resonator is quenched at the end of its storage period, immediately prior to being reconnected to the signal input.
 The gating period of the signal (before integration) is somewhat less than the duration of the signal element length so as to reduce the effects of distortion occurring at the signal transition due to multipath propagation.
-Synchronization is obtained by means of a transmitted pilot tone. - System C2 is a frequency-differential phase-shift keyed system (FD-PSK) according to the 2.3 principles described in [5, 6], in which three information bits are phase coded on each of forty tone pairs (channels).
-All channels are keyed isochronously at a rate of 25 bauds, thus providing an aggregate data capacity of 3000 bits/s.
+Synchronization is obtained by means of a transmitted pilot tone. - 2.3 System C2 is a frequency-differential phase-shift keyed system (FD-PSK) according to the principles described in [De Haas, 1965; Walker, 1965], in which three information bits are phase coded on each of forty tone pairs (channels).
+All channels are keyed isochronously at a rate of 25 bauds, thus providing an aggregate data capacity of 3000 bit/s.
 In addition, twenty-two unmodulated reference tones are transmitted, spaced at regular intervals throughout the baseband, so that there are two information channels between adjacent reference tones.
 At the receiver, all tones are translated to a common processing frequency, the reference tones are extracted by means of narrow-band filters and phase-demodulation is effected by cross-correlating each signal tone with a phase reference obtained by linear addition of appropriate fractions of the two references which bracket the signal tone.
 A delay line in the information tones path provides compensation for the delay in the narrow-band reference extraction filters.
-By virtue of the long transmitted symbol compared to the prevailing multipath delay, spreadinter-symbol interference is minimized.
+By virtue of the long transmitted symbol compared to the prevailing multipath delay, spread-inter-symbol interference is minimized.
 Synchronization is obtained through the use of two unused channel positions and by comparison of the phase of the beat frequencies between successive reference tones with the receiver time base.